-One day, you realize that your feet are stinging like never before.
-In fact, you’ve been experiencing strange discomfort in the area for a while, but you have not given foot fungus much thought.
+One day, you realize that your feet are itching like never before.
+In fact, you’ve been experiencing strange discomfort in the area for a while, but you haven’t given foot fungus much thought.

 1. Prepared apple cider vinegar

-- 2 lemons
+- 2 lemons.

-- 3 garlic cloves
+- 3 garlic cloves.

-- ½ glass of water (100 ml)
+- ½ glass of water (125 ml).

-- 1 branch of rosemary
+- 1 branch of rosemary.

-- 1 glass of vinegar (200 ml)
+- 1 glass of vinegar (250 ml).

 - Cut the lemons into slices and remove the skin from the garlic.

-- Boil the water with the lemons, garlic and rosemary, and let the mix brew for a few minutes.
+- Let the mix brew for a few minutes.

 - After the indicated time, remove it from the fire so that it cools down.

-- Once cold, add the vinegar and stir to mix well.
-Strain it.
+- Once cold, add the vinegar and lemon.